Grand Portage State Forest

-The Grand Portage State Forest is a state forest located near the community of Hovland in Cook County, in extreme northeastern Minnesota.
+The Grand Portage State Forest is a state forest located near the community of Hovland in Cook County, in extreme northeastern Minnesota, United States.
 The forest encloses Judge C. R. Magney State Park, Swamp River Wildlife Management Area, Hovland Woods Scientific and Natural Area, and Spring Beauty Hardwoods Scientific and Natural Area.
 It borders the Grand Portage Indian Reservation to the east, the Superior National Forest to the west, and Ontario to the north.
 The forest is named after the Grand Portage, a historic trade route between the Great Lakes and the Northwest.

 History

 The area was extensively logged in the early 20th century, and abandoned logging camps can still be found throughout the forest.
 The Pigeon River Company, the Hughes Brothers Timber Company, and the George W. Mead Company were responsible for the harvest of millions of board feet of White Pine and Northern White Cedar timber, and pulpwood from the black and white spruce found in the forest.
 Cut pulpwood was usually rafted on Lake Superior to pulp mills in Wisconsin.
 Wildfires historically played a large part in the formation of the forest's woods.
 In 1910, a wildfire burned through much of the southeast portion of the forest, and in 1936, 10000 acre of the central part of the forest were burned.

 The state forest was established in 1933.
 By June of that year, passage of the Emergency Conservation Work Act and creation of the Civilian Conservation Corps led to establishment of CCC Camp S-62 in Hovland by Company 722.
 For the next four years, under the direct of State Forest Service personnel, the company planted trees, fought wildfires, and built roads, fire towers, buildings, and recreational facilities on the forest.